 Have a look below at your choices for roof material.

 Concrete interlocking tiles

 - Best suited material for a 20-degree or higher pitch.

 - Heavy weighted material.
-For safety reasons, the supporting roof and walls strength and supportability, must be considered and included in structure planning.
+For safety reasons, the supporting roof and wall strength and supportability must be considered and included in structure planning.

-- Concrete interlocking tiles are more common on larger timber structures as opposed to smaller due to their heavy weight.
+- Concrete interlocking tiles are more common on larger timber structures as opposed to smaller ones due to their weight.

-- General pitch is at 35 degrees minimum.
+- For a general pitch of 35 degrees minimum.

 - Available in a huge range of colours, sizes, and shapes.

 Whatever the materials you choose to build your shed roof with, always get the manufacturer’s datasheets for the products.
 These will include the roof pitch minimum to keep the shed waterproof.

 Bitumen or asphalt shingles and green roofing felt are budget-friendly and easy to install whilst offering excellent protection.
 They’re also easily replaced if need be.
 That’s why our garden sheds come with roofing and felt included as standard.